 Long and legless, snakes are carnivorous reptiles covered in overlapping scales.
 Snakes are found virtually everywhere besides Antarctica, with roughly 3,600 known species in existence.

-Most snakes are nonvenomous, though the ones that do employ it to kill or subdue prey, rather than self-defence.
+Most snakes are nonvenomous but ones that are use venom to kill or subdue prey, rather than self-defence.
 Some venoms are deadly enough to cause painful injury, or even death, to humans.
-Thankfully, among Ontario snakes there’s only one venomous species the Eastern Massasauga Rattlesnake.
+Thankfully, there’s only one venomous species in Ontario – the Eastern Massasauga Rattlesnake.

 Serpentes or Sistrurus catenatus (Eastern Massasauga Rattlesnake; the only venomous snake in Ontario)